healthchecks/dashboard/README.md

 * Edit `index.html` and replace the API keys in `<h1>` tags.
 Be sure to use the **read-only** API keys!
 * Optionally, you can tweak the colors, font sizes and layout.
-* Publish the `index.html` file to a web server (Github pages, S3 bucket.
-Netlify, ...), or simply open it as a local file in your browser.
+* Publish the `index.html` file to a web server (Github pages, S3 bucket, Netlify, ...), or simply open it as a local file in your browser.

 ## Security